mikem8891/WebGL/README.md

 # WebGL
  Experimenting with WebGL.
-The demos below are based on tutorials by
+The demos below are based on tutorials by [Indigo Code]

 Demo 1: [Simple triangle rendered in WebGL](WebGL_01_Triangle.html)